 Has your dog changed their eating habits?
-Like humans, when cockapoos and other breeds of dogs are not happy or depressed, they often do not want to eat and may even avoid treats that they have eaten and enjoyed before.
-On the other hand, again like some humans, depressed dogs sometimes overeat to cope with their stress, anxiety and sadness.
+Like humans, when cockapoos and other breeds of dogs are not happy or depressed, they often do not want to eat and may even avoid treats they have eaten and enjoyed before.
+On the other hand, like some humans, depressed dogs sometimes overeat to cope with their stress, anxiety and sadness.

 Lost Their Interest

 Are you noticing a pattern here?
 Many of the symptoms of a sad or depressed dog are the same as those of a sad or depressed human.
 It’s no surprise that another common sign of doggy depression is your canine buddy being aloof and withdrawn.
 They often lack interest in being around people or engaging in activities that are typically considered exciting, fun and enjoyable.
 Depressed cockapoos are usually very inactive and sleep more than wanting to go for walks and play with toys.